Avdbergnmf/abb_ws/README.md

 - The grey button disables the connection while the button is held and also resets the target_frame to match the current abb frame.

+---Notes---
+This package works marginally, as the robot now moves very slowly.
+Reasons for this could include:
+- Every time the robot receives a new path command it will come to a standstill before launching the next trajectory
+- The planning of the inverse kinematics happens through an iterative solver, but this can also be done by setting up the equations of motion and solving analytically.
+This would improve the solve time drastically and might improve the refresh rate
+-